Matt Eisenhuth

-Matt Eisenhuth (born 20 August 1992) is an Australian professional rugby league footballer who plays as a for the Penrith Panthers in the NRL.
+Matt Eisenhuth (born 20 August 1992) is an Australian professional rugby league footballer who last played as a for the Penrith Panthers in the NRL.

 He previously played for the Wests Tigers in the National Rugby League.

 Background

 Eisenhuth was born in Auburn, New South Wales, Australia.

 He played his junior rugby league for the Wentworthville Magpies, before being signed by the Parramatta Eels.

 Eisenhuth is the cousin of Australian international and former New South Wales State of Origin captain Paul Gallen, and of current St. George Illawarra Dragons player Tom Eisenhuth.

 Playing career

 Early career

 From 2010 to 2012, Eisenhuth played for the Parramatta Eels' NYC team.
 In 2010, he played for the Australian Schoolboys.
 In 2013, he graduated to the Eels' New South Wales Cup team, Wenworthville Magpies.
 Midway through 2013, he joined the Penrith Panthers, after being cut by then Eels coach Ricky Stuart.

 In 2014, Eisenhuth overcame fears that he might not play football again, after having a tumour found in his knee.
 He had the tumour cut out, with the hole filled up with bone cement.
 In 2016, he joined the Wests Tigers.